MasterKey: Concrete Slab and Wall Design

 AL Alia Trading & Contracting Management

-MasterKey: Concrete Slab Design offers two types of additional reinforcements:
+When carrying out a Concrete Slab Design we can get specify two types of additional reinforcements:

 - Peak reinforcement: can be placed over a point (for example column head, wall end or point load).
 Peak reinforcement zone contains two sets of orthogonal bars (shown below)